-Baillieu has had access to both the good copies from the 1641-edition and the bad ones from the 1766-edition, for he uses two versions of the four cadaver musicians.
+Baillieu has had access to both the good copies from the 17th century and the bad ones from the 1766-edition, for he uses two versions of the four cadaver musicians.

 There are also two woodcuts of the lawyer and suitor, the best of which is used for the astrologer and citizen, just like it was done in the 1766-edition.

 When it comes to the women's dance, the book has been tidied up, so both text and images come the right sequence.